-Is iTunes Store or Book Store not working on your iPhone, iPad, Mac, or Windows PC and showing Cannot Connect to iTunes Store or Book Store Unavailable?
-In this piece, we’ll go over the steps to troubleshoot Apple’s digital content store problems so you can get back up and running.
+Learn what to do if you can’t use the iTunes Store or Book Store on your iPhone, iPad, Mac, or Windows PC and get errors like Cannot Connect to iTunes Store or Book Store Unavailable.

 Where can I access the iTunes Store?

-On iPhone and iPad, there is a dedicated, built-in iTunes Store app.
+There is a dedicated, built-in iTunes Store app on iPhone and iPad.
 In case you deleted it from your device, download it from the App Store.

-On Mac running macOS Catalina and later, you can access the iTunes Store inside the Music app by clicking it from the left sidebar.
+On Mac, you can access the iTunes Store inside the Music app by clicking it from the left sidebar.
 Plus, you can also open the TV app and click Store to access the movies and TV shows.

 And you can browse the Book Store inside the Books app (earlier called iBooks) on iOS, iPadOS, and macOS.